bagder/http3-explained/en/proc-status.md

 this is not true for everyone.

 The dominant open source heavyweight OpenSSL for example, does not have any API for this.
-The plan to address this seems to happn in their [PR 8797](https://github.com/openssl/openssl/pull/8797) that aims to introduce an API that is very similar to the one of BoringSSL.
+The plan to address this seems to happen in their [PR 8797](https://github.com/openssl/openssl/pull/8797) that aims to introduce an API that is very similar to the one of BoringSSL.